50th Massachusetts Infantry Regiment: Port Hudson Campaign

 On March 14, 1863, the 50th Massachusetts participated in a reconnaissance toward Port Hudson with their division commanded by Maj.
 Gen. Christopher C. Augur.
 The regiment did not engage in any combat during this reconnaissance and afterward returned to their camp in Baton Rouge.
 On March 20, the regiment was posted at Winters Plantation, across the Mississippi River from Confederate-held Port Hudson and conducted picket duty there for a week, then returned to Baton Rouge.
 Apart from the arrival of their final three companies on April 2, and a brief expedition to destroy the Bayou Montecino bridge in East Baton Rouge Parish, the next month and a half was generally uneventful for the regiment as they conducted guard duty in and around Baton Rouge.

 The 50th Massachusetts left camp with its brigade on May 12, 1863 about a week before the main body of Banks's forces to serve guard duty near an important crossing of White's Bayou.
 After Union forces had deployed around Port Hudson for an assault, the 50th Massachusetts moved north to join them on May 26.
-The regiment took part in the May 27 assault on Port Hudson--their first time in combat.
+The regiment took part in the May 27 assault on Port Hudson—their first time in combat.
 The 50th Massachusetts advanced in line with their brigade over rugged ground strewn with felled trees.
 Under constant fire from the Confederate breastworks, the lines soon became broken.
 An order to halt was given and after firing in place for a time, the regiment retreated.
 The regiment lost one killed and three wounded.
 The Union assault on May 27 failed to take Port Hudson.

 Union troops attempted a second assault on June 14.
 During this assault, the 50th Massachusetts supported Union batteries and did not take part in the unsuccessful advance on the Confederate fortifications.
 Confederates surrendered their position at Port Hudson on July 9 after hearing that the larger stronghold of Vicksburg, Mississippi had surrendered.
-The 50th Massachusetts was assigned to garrison duty in Port Hudson were they remained until the end of their service on July 29.
+The 50th Massachusetts was assigned to garrison duty in Port Hudson where they remained until the end of their service on July 29.